Chords + Lyrics | Everybody’s Talkin’ (capo 4)

 | G7 | G7 | Cmaj13 G6 | Cmaj13 G6 |

-Those last two bars are similar to the end of the verse but the picking pattern is more busy (check the TAB).
+Those last two bars mirror the end of the verse, but with a busier picking pattern (check the TAB).

 ||: G7 | G7 | Cmaj13 G6 | Cmaj13 G6 :||

-All these parts sound amazing, as long as you have a bass player and/or 2nd guitarist playing the syncopated half-time feel groove.
-Without it, this fast-picked stuff sounds extremely strange.
-I guess they filed this tune under the genre of Orchestral-Pop for a good reason!
+All these sections sound incredible—provided you have a bass player and/or a second guitarist holding down the syncopated half-time groove.
+Without that foundation, the fast picking sounds oddly out of place.
+I suppose that’s why they filed this tune under Orchestral-Pop!

-Having understood, practised and brought that fast picking up to speed, this simple chord chart is all you need to bring to the gig.
+Once you’ve mastered the fast picking and brought it up to speed, this simple chord chart is all you need to bring to the gig.

 This chord chart was created using iReal Pro, here’s a link to that file: Everybody’s Talkin’ iReal Pro.
 Using this and the iRealPro app, you can change the key.